brandonbloom/test2/SPEC.md

   (Required when status is :error, Exception)
   The exception that unexpectedly occurred

-:failure-report
-  (Required when status is :fail, Map)
-  Has the following keys:

 :file
   (Required, String)
   The file the assertion was in.

 :line
   (Required, Number)
   The line the assertion was on.

+:failure-details
+  (Required when status is :fail, Map)
+  Has the following keys:

     :result
     (Required, any type)